pulumi/docs/content/docs/esc/faq.md

 Secrets include [static secrets](/docs/esc/get-started/store-and-retrieve-secrets/), [dynamic login credentials](/docs/esc/integrations/dynamic-login-credentials/) and [dynamic secrets](/docs/esc/integrations/dynamic-secrets/).

-In other words, when using Pulumi ESC's Document Editor, each definition of fn::secret:: and fn::open::* (except [Pulumi-stacks provider](/docs/esc/integrations/infrastructure/pulumi-iac/pulumi-stacks/)) is counted as a secret.
+In other words, when using Pulumi ESC's document editor, each definition of `fn::secret` and `fn::open::*` (except with the [pulumi-stacks provider](/docs/esc/integrations/infrastructure/pulumi-iac/pulumi-stacks/)) is counted as a secret.

 Only the secrets from the latest environment revision are counted towards your bill.